 - 1. Students who believe they are able to proceed with and/or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
+The student coach's advice must be enclosed with the application.
 The organisation of the study programme must be able to accommodate the short-track option. - 2.
 A request as meant in paragraph 1 is prepared in a talk between the student and intake assessor appointed by the course.
 On the basis of proof supplied by the student, it is decided from which units of study the student can be exempted, and which units of study may have to be tested in a different way than prescribed in the TER.
 This overview is added to the request to the Examination Board, which must give its approval.

-Section 4 Facilities with reference to student coaching, special facilities for students with a functional disability, Elite athletes scheme, board memberships
+Section 4 Facilities with reference to language, student coaching, special facilities for students with a functional disability, Elite athletes scheme, board memberships